DenitS/yii-apiAuth/README.md

 ------------

 1. Add apiAuth to the extensions folder:
-	1 .Manual:
+	1. Manual:
 		1. Create a folder 'apiAuth' in the extensions folder (application.extensions)
 		2. Copy the contents of the yii-apiAuth extension to it.

 	2. Git Submodule (from command line in [webroot]/protected/extensions/):
 		1. $ `git submodule add git@github.com:DenitS/yii-apiAuth.git apiAuth`